AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/Android/public-classes/content-provider/contentcarduiprovider.md

 # ContentCardUIProvider

-Messaging extension implementation of [AepUIContentProvider](./aepuicontentprovider.md).
-ContentCardUiProvider is responsible for fetching and managing the content for a given surface.
+Messaging extension implementation of [AepUIContentProvider](./aepuicontentprovider.md). `ContentCardUIProvider` is responsible for fetching and managing the content for a given surface.
 It uses Adobe Messaging APIs to retrieve propositions and transform them into UI templates for display.

 ## Methods